ComedicChimera/LUX2/doc/static/markdown/manual/types.md

 ## Printing to the Console <a name="console">

 Sometimes it is necessary to view to value of item or result of a function call.
-To do this, you can **print** its value to the console.
+To do this, you can **print** its values to the console.
 This is done with the `println` function.

 The example syntax for displaying a value to the console would be: